octahedron80/coffin_dance/README.md

 Easy music with PLAY function of QBASIC/QB64.
+And this is the renowned Coffin Dance!